MOS Technology 8502: 8502

 The 8502 is mostly a conversion of the original 6502 to be fabricated on Intel's HMOS-II process, introduced in 1979 and available for 3rd party use.
-This process used smaller feature sizes, which allowed the same chip to be produced within a smaller area, and thus be lower cost.
+This process used smaller feature sizes, which allowed the same chip to be produced within a smaller area, and thus to cost less (not only for using less material but also because of greater yield).
 As a result of being smaller, the chip also required less energy to run and dissipated less heat.
 This made it useful in some roles where the original 6502 might not be appropriate.

 The original 6502 came in three versions, A, B and C, differing in their maximum speed, 1, 2 or 4 MHz, respectively.
 There was no physical difference between these designs; if a particular chip ran successfully at 2 MHz in testing it was labeled B, otherwise A. With the move to the HMOS process, most of the 8502s were capable of running at 2 MHz, the equivalent of the 6502B.

 Changing the running speed of a 6502-based processor is as simple as changing the input clock signal, which meant the 8502 could easily switch between 2 MHz and the 6510's 1 MHz.
 When the clock runs at double-speed, it faces the problem that there is not enough time for the VIC to access memory during the free half-cycles.
 For this reason, the 8502 could only run at double-speed full-time when being used with the 80-column VDC in the C128, which had separate memory for the display that was not being directly accessed by the CPU.

 When running a VIC display mode, the two chips began to share access as was the case in the C64, and this meant the CPU had to return to its normal ~1 MHz speed.
 Programs could disable the screen during CPU-intensive calculations to allow the CPU to run at its faster speed.
 A smaller speed gain, about 35%, was also possible while keeping the VIC display active by switching the CPU to 2 MHz only while the VIC is drawing the empty border along the top and bottom of the screen, since the VIC performs no RAM access during that time.

 The pinout is slightly different than the 6510.
 The 8502 has an extra I/O-pin (the built-in I/O port mapped to addresses 0 and 1 is extended from 6 to 7 bits) and lacks the ϕ2-pin that the 6510 had.
 The 8502 family also includes the MOS 7501, 8500 and 8501.